-The next set of experiments compares different algorithms in terms of magnitudes of the testing costs while the classification cost is fixed at 400/400.
-In Figure 7, which plots the result on the Ecoli dataset, the costs of the tests (attributes) range from 50 to 400.
-The percentage of unknown attribute values is set to be 60%.
-Again we can make many interesting conclusions, some of which are similar to what we have drawn before, but some are quite different.
+The next set of experiments compares different algorithms in terms of their test cost magnitudes while the misclassification cost is fixed at 400/400.
+In Figure 5, which plots the result on the Ecoli dataset, the costs of the tests (attributes) range from 50 to 400.
+The percentage of unknown attribute values is set to 60%.
+Again we can make many interesting conclusions, some of which are similar to what we stated earlier, but some are quite different.
 First, our first method (M1), Optimal Sequential Test (OST), is still clearly the winner.
-But other testing strategies we proposed (M2, M3, and M4)

-become very similar to OST when the test cost increases.
-This is expected as the test costs increase, our treebuilding algorithm will prefer not to build a tree (or only to build a one-node tree) to save the total cost and this may end up with lower total costs.
-When this happens, the four testing strategies we proposed may become the same.
+But other test strategies we proposed (M2, M3, and M4) become very similar to OST when the test cost increases.
+This is expected as the test costs increase, our tree-building algorithm will prefer not to build a tree (or only to build a one-node tree) to save the total cost which may end up with lower total costs.
+When this happens, the four test strategies we proposed may become the same.
 Second, C4.5 performs much worse when the test cost increases.
 This is also expected as C4.5 builds the same decision tree independent of the test cost, and thus the total costs become much larger when the test costs increase.
-Third, when the test cost is still relatively small (from 50 to 100), our fourth method (M4), a lazy-style decision tree algorithm, is still next in ranking.
-Because again it utilizes fully the known attributes by building a new decision tree for each testing example.
-Fourth, it is clear from the graphs that the total test cost of all of our testing strategies does not increase much when the test cost increases.
-This is again because our tree-building algorithm and testing strategies aim at minimizing the total cost of misclassifications and tests.
+Third. when the test cost is still relatively small (from 50 to 100), our fourth method (M4), a lazy-style decision tree algorithm, is still next in ranking because, again, it utilizes fully the known attributes by building a new decision tree for each test example.
+Fourth, it is clear from the graphs that the test strategies' total test cost does not increase much when the test cost increases because our treebuilding algorithm and test strategies aim at minimizing the total cost of misclassifications and tests.

-Our last set of experiments is similar to the one above, but with a dramatically unbalanced misclassification costs.
-More specifically, the FP and FN costs are set to 200/1000.
-Test costs are set randomly, and the percentage of unknown attributes values is 60%.
-In this case, we confirmed our expectation that C4.5 would not perform well as it does not distinguish the two types of misclassification costs while our methods do.
-The result is presented in Figure 8.
+Our last set of experiments is similar to the one above, but with more unbalanced misclassification costs.
+The FP and FN costs are set to 400/1500, and the percentage of unknown attribute values is 60%.
+In this case, we confirm our expectation that C4.5 would not perform well as it does not distinguish between the two types of misclassification costs while our methods do.
+Our test algorithms M1, M2, and M4 perform similarly and better than C4.5, as they are based on the decision tree with minimal total cost.
+The result is presented in Figure 6.

-Figure 8.
+Figure 6.
 Comparing unbalanced misclassification costs.